-Splitz Support Service is a charity delivering support services to women and young people experiencing the trauma of domestic abuse and sexual violence.
-Telephone 0345 155 1074 or email admin@splitzdevon.org
+FearFree Support Service is a charity delivering support services to women and young people experiencing the trauma of domestic abuse and sexual violence.
+Telephone 0345 155 1074 or email admin.devon@fearfree.org.uk

 SAFE (Stop Abuse For Everyone) is a charity based in Exeter providing help and support to children and families who have experienced domestic abuse and violence.
-Telephone 030 30 30 0112 or email hello@safe-services.org.uk (Monday to Friday, 9am - 5pm)
+Telephone 030 30 30 0112 or visit the website SAFE Foundation (wearesafe.org.uk)